Cindy Montañez

-Cindy Montañez (born January 19, 1974) is a former Democratic Assemblywoman from California's 39th State Assembly district serving for four years, from 2002 until 2006.
+Cindy Montañez (January 19, 1974 – October 21, 2023) was an American Democratic politician who was an Assemblywoman from California's 39th State Assembly district, serving for four years, from 2002 until 2006.

-Family
+Early life

-Montañez was raised in the city of San Fernando, California along with her five siblings by parents who were immigrants from Mexico.
+Montañez was born on January 19, 1974, in San Fernando, California, and raised in San Fernando along with her five siblings by parents who were immigrants from Mexico.

-Early political career
+Student activist

 Montañez attended the University of California, Los Angeles.
-In the Spring of 1993 she was one of five students to join a hunger strike in protest against a decision by UCLA Chancellor Charles E. Young against the creation of a Chicano Studies program on campus.
+In the Spring of 1993 she was one of five students to join a hunger strike in protest against UCLA Chancellor Charles E. Young's decision not to create a Chicano Studies program on campus.
+She collapsed on the fourth day of the strike, requiring medical attention.
 The hunger strike ended after 14 days with the creation of the César E. Chávez Center for Interdisciplinary Instruction in Chicana and Chicano Studies at UCLA.
 The center later became known as the César E. Chávez Department of Chicana and Chicano Studies.

+Political career

+San Fernando city council

-In 1999 Montañez was elected to the San Fernando City Council, and in 2001 she and her older sister, Maribel de la Torre, made history as two sisters concurrently serving on the same city council when de la Torre won a seat.
+In 1999 Montañez was elected to the San Fernando city council, and in 2001 she and her older sister, Maribel de la Torre, made history as two sisters concurrently serving on the same city council when de la Torre won a seat.
 Montañez resigned from the San Fernando City Council in late 2002 when she won a seat in the California State Assembly, and de la Torre was recalled in 2012 amid a sex scandal.

+In 2020 she returned to the San Fernando city council, after winning an election.
+She served on the San Fernando city council until her death in October 2023.

 Assembly tenure

+Montañez was elected to the State Assembly in 2002 and re-elected in 2004.
 In February 2004, Montañez was named the chairperson of the Assembly Rules Committee.
 At 30 years old, she was the youngest person to ever chair the powerful committee as well as the first Latina and the first Democratic woman to chair the committee.

 Her legislative work focused on issues that were vital to her district.
 Specific focuses included education, the environment, health care and consumer/worker protection.
 During her first term, ten of her bills made it out of the legislature and were signed into law.
 These bills included statutes to improve the management of urban landfills, a law to protect children from a sexually abusive parent and laws to insure the safety of workers.
 Montanez was the author of the landmark "Car Buyer's Bill of Rights".

+State Senate

+In 2006 Montañez stepped down from the Assembly to run for the 20th district state Senate seat.
+However, she lost that primary to Los Angeles City Councilman Alex Padilla.